AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-45-Angler-Phishing.md

 Profile picture: stolen from the real brand's official account
 Bio: "Official customer support for @BankName — DM us for help" Pinned posts: fake positive customer interactions

+Step 3 — Intercept and respond faster than the real support team Reply to the victim's complaint within minutes
+"We're sorry to hear this!
+Please DM us your account details so we can look into this right away."

+Step 4 — Extract information in DMs
+Once in private messages, request:
+- Account number or username
+- Password or security questions
+- One-time verification codes (2FA bypass)
+- Link to a fake "account verification" portal